jackhumbert/cheebo/content/pages/ranks.md

 \
 ### **Rank 5: Daystalker**
 _You never balk at a challenge, rookies sign up wanting to be like you someday._
-* 2/3 Rank 4 monsters slain
+* 2/3 Rank-4 monsters slain
-* 3/3 Rank 2 monsters slain
+* 3/3 Rank-2 monsters slain
 * 6 pieces of armor
 * polearm or red weapon
 * 150 combat points, 15 service points